Strategies for Teaching Quantitative Concepts Online

 • Give students clear expectations about online discussion requirements, deadlines, and grading procedures.

 • Assess the quality as well as the quantity of the students’ online posts.
-Using rubrics will allow students to have a clear guideline of your expectations for quality of their posts.
+Using rubrics will allow students to have clear guidelines of your expectations for quality of their posts.

-• Provide a schedule for students of upcoming discussion board deadlines.
+• Provide a schedule of upcoming discussion board deadlines for students.
 Give as much notice as possible.

 • Make yourself visible in the discussion.
-Students will be more likely to engage in the discussion if they see you as being a part of it.
+Students will be more likely to engage in the discussion if they see you are part of it.

 Strong instructor engagement with students combats the misimpression that online classes “teach themselves.”
 In online courses, students often want the instructor to serve as the guide, facilitator, and teacher even more so than in the face-to-face classroom.